iamBehzad/Streamlit/README.md

 # Streamlit Vaccination Regression

 ## Project1.ipynb:
-Python Code of RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model for prediction Covid Vaccination with scikit-learn module
+A project that utilizes various regression models to predict Covid vaccination rates.
+The project uses Python with the Scikit-Learn and PyCaret modules.
+It provides Python code for RandomForestRegressor, DecisionTreeRegressor, KNeighborsRegressor, and LinearRegression models.

 ## PyCaret_Vaccination.ipynb:
 Python Code of some various regressor Model for prediction Covid Vaccination with PyCaret module

 ## Covid.py:
-Python Codes of deploying RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model on Streamlit:
+The project provides Python code for deploying RandomForestRegressor, DecisionTreeRegressor, KNeighborsRegressor, and LinearRegression models on the Streamlit cloud, which allows for easy access and sharing. https://iambehzad-streamlit-covid-ckts8l.streamlit.app/
-https://iambehzad-streamlit-covid-ckts8l.streamlit.app/
 <br><br><br>